ktor-doc-jp/ktor-doc-jp/pages/servers/responses.md

 get a context with an [ApplicationCall](/servers/application.html#applicationcall).
 That `call` contains a property called `response` that allows you to emit the response.

-Also the call itself has some useful convenience properties and methods that interact with the response.
+Also, the call itself has some useful convenience properties and methods that interact with the response.

 **Table of contents:**